stats4sd/SSD-Resources-Demo/README.md

 start the server. you can see the output at the localhost address given
 $ polymer serve --open

-build the project for deployment
+build the project for deployment (including service worker)
-$ polymer build
+$ polymer build --add-service-worker

 deploy to firebase
 $firebase deploy